mauro3/Parameters.jl/README.md

 > NOTE: The main caveat is not to reuse a symbol across different assignments; i.e. `MyNT = @with_kw (x = y, c = x)` will yield
 `MyNT() = (x = foo, c = foo)`, where `foo` is the initial value of `y`.
 In v0.6, assignments of the kind `f = f` are not supported.

-In v0.6, `NamedTuples.jl` is a prerequisite for named tuple support.
+In v0.6, `NamedTuples.jl` is a prerequisite for named tuple support, and needs to be loaded via `import` or `using`.
 In v0.7, they are included in base Julia.

 Unpacking is done with `@unpack` (`@pack` is similar):
 ```julia